In recent years, an increasing number of costly stern tube bearing, and aft seal failures have been reported across multiple ship segments and sizes.

 - Background on the EAL research project, main results and conclusions

-- Market update, design trends and sharing of DNV GL experience
+- Market update, design trends and sharing of DNV experience

 - Questions & answers session